Netanyahu praises EU for tougher Iran sanctions

 Iran says it is enriching uranium for peaceful purposes only.
 Israel, widely believed to be the Middle East's only nuclear power, believes Tehran intends to build atomic weapons and has consistently urged the West to ramp up sanctions.

-Western countries have rejected Netanyahu's demand to set a red line for Iran's nuclear programme that could trigger military action against it.
+Western countries have rejected Netanyahu's demand to set a red line for Iran's nuclear program that could trigger military action against it.

 (Reporting by Allyn Fisher-Ilan, Writing by Jeffrey Heller)